Visions and Dreams: Asheville Domain Investor Meetup

 In addition, a great moment to highlight was Mike Berkens sharing his views and thoughts on legacy TLDs and new gTLDs.

-And although a few industry professionals employed by typical big name conference sponsors — GoDaddy, Fabulous, Sedo, Afilias to name a few — were in attendance, it was an energizing experience to engage in meaningful dialogue and not the traditional “sales pitch” sessions.
+And although a few industry professionals employed by typical big-name conference sponsors — GoDaddy, Fabulous, Sedo, and Afilias to name a few — were in attendance, it was an energizing experience to engage in meaningful dialogue and not the traditional “sales pitch” sessions.

-My wife and I opted out of the Ghost Tour in favor of adventurous driving on Blue Ridge Parkway.
-The saying of “smoky mountains” certainly lived up to their name as we journeyed to ~4000 feet, making stops at every overlook and finally at Pigsah Inn (final picture).
+My wife and I opted out of the Ghost Tour in favor of adventurous driving on the Blue Ridge Parkway.
+The saying “smoky mountains” certainly lived up to its name as we journeyed to ~4000 feet, making stops at every overlook and finally at Pigsah Inn (final picture).

-Pictures simply can’t explain how majestic of an experience witnessed as we enjoyed the scenic views of Blue Ridge Parkway.
-We certainly enjoyed our time enjoying each high, low, winding curve, bridge and tunnel discovered along the way.
+Pictures simply can’t explain how majestic of an experience we witnessed as we enjoyed the scenic views of the Blue Ridge Parkway.
+We certainly enjoyed our time enjoying each high, low, winding curve, bridge, and tunnel discovered along the way.

 Great write up Alvin, it was nice to have some time to sit down and catch up.
 Safe travels back to Austin and looking forward to seeing you again in Jan!